techllen/keeper-app/README.md

 # keeper-app
-A simple task management app based on react framework.
+A simple task management application based on react framework.